I wish I were just talking about vanilla, chocolate, strawberry, marble, white cakes…. That’s already a lot of different types of cake to choose from.

 No, the types of cake I’m talking about here are butter cakes, sponge cakes, high ratio cakes, genoise cakes, Angel food cakes, and more.
 Cakes are classified by what goes into them and how they’re mixed.
 Something I never knew about until I started ratio baking and had to know how to put the ingredients together.

-I’m still at the beginning of my ratio baking journey.
-I’m still stuck on cakes.
-So I’ll just be talking about the pound cake, high ratio cake, and sponge cake.
+I’m still experimenting with cake, so I’ll just be talking about the pound cake, high ratio cake, and sponge cake.

 The pound cake is a type of butter cake simply because it contains butter.
 So why not talk about butter cakes?
 Mostly because I haven’t really done much to explore them.
 But really because the ratio for cakes is 1:1:1:1 (one part eggs to one part sugar to one part butter to one part flour).